Using FTP Over SSL in IIS 7

 In this optional task you will create a self-signed SSL certificate that you will use for testing your FTP site.

-If you are setting up an FTP site for Internet-based activity, you would obtain an SSL certificate from one of the many Certification Authorities, such as VeriSign, Thawte, DigiCert, etc. For more information about Certification Authorities, see the following page on the Microsoft Developer Network Web site:
+If you are setting up an FTP site for Internet-based activity, you would obtain an SSL certificate from one of the many Certification Authorities, such as VeriSign, Thawte, DigiCert, etc. For more information, see Certification Authorities.

 - Open the Internet Information Services (IIS 7.0) Manager.